As The Wealthy Get Wealthier, So May Wal-Mart's Investors

 Growth vs. Value

-The price-to-earnings growth ratio (NYSE:PEG) is a favorite among Wall Street's growth and momentum crowds.
+The price-to-earnings growth ratio (PEG) is a favorite among Wall Street's growth and momentum crowds.
 As value investors, we are more cautious based on the projection nature of PEG as opposed to actual trailing results.
 Nonetheless, PEG can provide a substantive peek into a stock's price worthiness.

 We prefer a PEG ratio below 2.00, but WMT was recently trading at 2.89 times based on a five-year growth projection.
 Notably, the food & staples retailing industry was trading at a lower PEG ratio of 1.97x, but the hypermarkets & super centers sub-industry where Wal-Mart competes was at 2.63x PEG, as of this writing.